g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 - `QString appExeOrAppBundlePath()`: return the path of the application exe file or of the Application Bundle for macOS.

-- `QString filePathAsAppSibling(const QString &fileName)`: calulate the absolute file path for fileName, as an application or bundle sibling.
+- `QString filePathAsAppSibling(const QString &fileName = {})`: calulate the absolute
+file path for fileName, as an application or bundle sibling.
+If fileName is empty then it will use the applicationName as fileName and .json as extension.
 This is helpful to create the configuration file in the same folder of the application.

+- `QWidget* mainWindowsFromWidget(QWidget *ref)`: return the main dialog of the current widget.
+Basically scan all parents till it finds a MainDialog widget.

 ### Non Static Methods